vihackeriue/english_learning_server/README.md

 - **Login**
   - `POST` [http://localhost:8080/api/v1/auth/authenticate](http://localhost:8080/api/v1/auth/authenticate)

+  **Description**

+  - The Login API allows users to authenticate by providing their email and password.
+Upon successful login, the API returns a JWT (JSON Web Token) that can be used for further authentication in protected routes.

 - **Example in Postman**
   1. In the **Body** section, select `raw` and set the format to `JSON`.